eskomski/2019_hackathon/README.md

 **tl;dr**: the code you're looking for is in `videosynth.py`.

 This project was developed for the 2019 WWU ACM Hackathon.
 Within 24 hours, we went through a few iterations and a number of ideas until eventually converging on using video features to parameterize a synthesizer and sequencer.
+In the end, our submission took first place in the competition!

 The name *Synesthizer* is a portmanteau of "synesthesia" and "synthesizer", a nod to the parallel between image-to-sound generation and synesthesia, where stimulation of one sense can elicit sensations with a different sense.